ehanover/ehanover.github.io-content/camera-robot/README.md

 This app enables a robot car to carry a cell phone around in order to utilize the phone's camera and cellular capabilities.
 In theory, the operator should be able to drive the car anywhere that the phone has a cellular connection.

-The idea that I can sit in my house and drive my little car to basically anywhere in the world is super cool to me.
+The idea that I could theoretically sit in my house and drive my little car to basically anywhere in the world is super cool to me.
 I've seen videos of RC drones, planes, and even boats with this functionality and it amazes me every time.
+This is what I wanted to recreate with this project.

 This project has three components:
 * Server code that displays the camera from the phone on the robot, and that sends back driving commands to the phone